 The Best Travel Shoes for Sightseeing or Going to a Theme Park

-1. AllBirds – Kim Orlando, founder of TravelingMom, said your packing list should include AllBirds.
+Kim Orlando, founder of TravelingMom, said your packing list should include AllBirds.
 “My Tree Toppers go wherever I go.
-Light, comfy, washable AND cute.
+Ultralight, comfy, washable AND cute.
 A hundred bucks well spent.”
 I agree, and I like my AllBirds runners for flying because they slip on – and off – so easily.
 And you can wear them without socks, which saves on packing.
 (I do bring socks for the plane so I can walk shoeless, and in case I have to remove my shoes despite TSA pre-check.
 I don’t want to walk barefoot on a plane or at an airport!)
 AllBirds are easily one of our favorite shoe brands for both men and women.

 AllBirds are also the best walking shoes for touring around New York City, where I live.
 They don’t have arch support, but I’ve always been blister-free after a day of sightseeing.
 And they are certainly more comfortable travel shoes than a pair of booties.